This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you’re a sports fan, this is one of the best things to do in Jackson, MS.

 When I first met Craig, I knew about Jerry Rice about an hour into our conversation.
-He’s been his sporting hero for many years.
+He has been his sporting hero for many years.

 So it was quite a thrill for him to visit the Mississippi Sports Hall of Fame and Museum, where Jerry Rice, alongside a few other Mississippi sporting legends, like Brett Favre, Walter Peyton, Archie Manning and Dave “Boo” Ferriss are recognized.